Dealing with Rodents on the Homestead (And How I Got Rid of Them)

 Possessed to use Poison

-I started reading about how to control rats and mice on a farm and came across this article.
-I had seen multiple YouTube videos of farmers using rat poison in their barns and such but I just couldn’t bring myself to “take the risk”.
+I started reading about how to control rats and mice on a farm, and deal with all rodents on the homestead in general, and came across this article.
+I had seen multiple YouTube videos of farmers using rat poison in their barns to control rodent activity on their homestead and such but I just couldn’t bring myself to “take the risk”.
 Meanwhile, I was risking many other things in return.
 Disease, electrical fires, loss of livestock, etc. Once I found Cynthia Smith’s article I started changing my tune.
 Then, my great friend Will Parsons up at The 144 in Kentucky, told me he also lost rabbits to rats and used poison to control the population.

 First I want to say that Cynthia Smith is a veterinarian.
-Second, my story is not as intense or frustrating as hers.
+Second, my story is not as intense or as frustrating as hers.
 Third, you will never completely get rid of rodents.
 If you live in a wooded area, they’re going to be there.
-What you CAN do, is control their population.
+What you CAN do, is control their population and deal with the rodents you have.
 I’m here to tell you what I did and I do hope you read her article.

 Will said he used Just One Bit and that’s what worked for him.
 Our local farm store didn’t carry it, so I bought it off of Amazon.
-Within the week, two blocks of the Just One Bite poison had been eaten.
+Two blocks of the Just One Bite poison had been eaten within just a week or two.
 I only ever found one dead rat near the hutch, and I searched the area quite well and quite often.
 I feel bad for poisoning those rats, but I’m happy to announce that our doe Thump has successfully brought her first litter of 5 to 8 weeks old.
 They’ve been weaned and are hopping around in their own suite, now.
 There have been no more casualties due to rodents.

 Rodents Be Gone!